zonemaster/zonemaster-cli/USING.md

 ```

 The difference between running `zonemaster-cli` on Docker or local installation
-is invocation string, `docker run -t --rm zonemaster/cli` vs. `zonemaster-cli`.
+is the invocation string, `docker run -t --rm zonemaster/cli` vs.
-To simplify this document, from now on the short `zonemaster-cli` will be used
+`zonemaster-cli`.
+To simplify this document, from now on the shorter
-and for Docker the long string will be assumed.
-To simplify repeated invocation
+`zonemaster-cli` will be used and for Docker the longer string will be assumed.
-on Docker an alias can be created for the shell.
+To simplify repeated invocation on Docker an alias can be created for the shell.

 To see all available command line options, use the `--help` command.